Albuterol and Adderall remain on FDA’s drug shortage list, a local pharmacist weighs in

 Albuterol is known to treat breathing problems and is commonly used for those with asthma and Chronic Pulmonary Disease (COPD).
 Adderall helps those with ADHD.

-The two drugs were added to the FDA’s Drug Shortage list in October of last year.
-There are over 100 drugs also listed.
+The two drugs were added to the FDA’s Drug Shortage list in October of last year, with over 100 drugs also listed.

-“These things do happen occasionally,” says Smith.
-“There are probably anywhere, at any given time, between 100 to150 things on back order at a time.
+“These things do happen occasionally,” says Phil Smith, a pharmacist at Access Pharmacy.
+“There are probably anywhere, at any given time, between 100 to 150 things on back order at a time.
 Typically, they're not drugs that are really common, like these two.”

 The FDA lists a “demand increase” as the reason Adderall is in short supply.
 Their website does not provide a reason for the Albuterol shortage.